acorneld/EventTrackerProject/README.md

 ## About The Project

-<p>This is a Java Developer Application Programming Interface, with a database on the backend that allows the user to perform the following operations on a Team in the CSGOTeam Database.</p>
+<p>This is a Java Developer Application Programming Interface, with a database on the backend that allows the user to perform the following operations through an API and Postman.</p>
 <ol>
 <li><strong><em>C</em></strong>reate - Create a new Developer in the database with Postman </li>
 <br>